idchaincoin/Idchaincoin-MultiMN/README.md

 multimn install idchaincoin --bootstrap multimn install idchaincoin --bootstrap
 ```
-You can check every MN like this:
+You can check every MN using the below command as an example:
 ```
 idchaincoin-cli-1 getinfo
 idchaincoin-cli-2 getinfo
 idchaincoin-cli-3 getinfo
 idchaincoin-cli-all getinfo
 ```
-There's also a `idchaincoin-cli-0`, that is a reference to the 'main node', not a created one with multimn.
+There's also an `idchaincoin-cli-0`, which is a reference to the 'main node', not the created one with multimn.

-Now, if you want to uninstall any instances,then just uninstall it with:
+Now, if you want to uninstall any instances,then just uninstall it with this command:

 `multimn uninstall idchaincoin 2` (Uninstall instance 2)